 The University of Oregon is a fully accredited, comprehensive research university.
 It was founded in 1876 and now enrolls close to 23,000 students.
 Of this total, 49 percent come from states other than Oregon, 12 percent come from other countries, 7 percent are graduate students, and 27 percent are ethnic minorities.
 In the Department of Physics there are approximately 90 graduate students.

 Graduate students in physics find support through our world class faculty and high tech facilities.
-The department has thirty seven faculty members plus a number of visiting scientists and research associates.
+The department has forty two faculty members plus a number of visiting scientists and research associates.
 Classroom teaching loads are held to a level that encourages excellence in teaching and research and allows research students to receive a maximum of attention.
 Frequent seminars and weekly colloquia attract many distinguished visiting physicists to the campus, which further stimulates an active research environment.

 Many faculty members in physics are internationally recognized in their fields of research specialization.
 That research is supported in part by competitively awarded research grants, which exceed $6.0 million each year.
 The faculty includes a Nobel Laureate, David Wineland, a member of the National Academy of Sciences, a recipient of a Presidential Young Investigator Award, two Sloan Fellows, ten fellows of the American Physical Society, and two past divisional chairmen of that society.
 Six faculty members serve as editors or on editorial boards of major scientific journals.